Garmin inReach Mini 2

 Function

-Two-way satellite messaging, tracking, and SOS.
+Two-way satellite messaging, check-ins, tracking, weather, and SOS with an active plan.

 Watch Out